About discovery of the Valley of the Kings

 However, the plan of the Pharaonic kings proved to be a failure.
 All the tombs of the Valley of the Kings were mostly stolen in different periods, except for the tomb of Tut Ankh Amun, the famous young Pharaonic king whose tomb was discovered intact in 1922 by Howard Carter as the most important archeological finding of the 20th century.

-François Champollion, the famous French scientist who was able to discover the meaning of the hieroglyphic language, named this ancient royal necropolis the Valley of the Kings when he visited the site in 1821.
+François Champollion, the famous French scientist who was able to discover the meaning of the hieroglyphic language, named this ancient royal necropolis discovery of the Valley of the Kings when he visited the site in 1821.

-However, the one to be credited with much of the studies of the Valley of the Kings was the British archeologist, John Wilkinson, when he surveyed all the tombs and numbered them as “KV” Kings Valley in 1827.
+However, the one to be credited with much of the studies of discovery of the Valley of the Kings was the British archeologist, John Wilkinson, when he surveyed all the tombs and numbered them as “KV” Kings Valley in 1827.

 The most interesting tombs in the Valley of the Kings